Antônio Carlos Jr.: Ultimate Fighting Championship (2014–2021)

-Carlos Júnior made his promotional debut on 31 May 2014, at The Ultimate Fighter Brazil 3 Finale against Vitor Miranda to determine the winner of The Ultimate Fighter: Brazil 3 Heavyweight Tournament.
+Carlos Jr. made his promotional debut on 31 May 2014, at The Ultimate Fighter Brazil 3 Finale against Vitor Miranda to determine the winner of The Ultimate Fighter: Brazil 3 Heavyweight Tournament.
 He won the fight via unanimous decision.

-Carlos Júnior made his light heavyweight debut against Patrick Cummins on 20 December 2014, at UFC Fight Night: Machida vs. Dollaway.
+Carlos Jr. made his light heavyweight debut against Patrick Cummins on 20 December 2014, at UFC Fight Night: Machida vs. Dollaway.
 He lost the one-sided fight by unanimous decision.
 After the defeat, he decided to move to the middleweight division for his next fight.

-Carlos Júnior faced Eddie Gordon in a middleweight bout on 27 June 2015, at UFC Fight Night 70 He won the fight via submission in the third round.
+Carlos Jr. faced Eddie Gordon in a middleweight bout on 27 June 2015, at UFC Fight Night 70 He won the fight via submission in the third round.

-Carlos Júnior faced Kevin Casey on 10 December 2015, at UFC Fight Night 80.
+Carlos Jr. faced Kevin Casey on 10 December 2015, at UFC Fight Night 80.
 The bout was deemed a No Contest just 11 seconds into the first round when Carlos Júnior accidentally poked Casey in both eyes and Casey was unable to continue.

-Carlos Júnior next faced Dan Kelly on 20 March 2016, at UFC Fight Night 85.
+Carlos Jr. next faced Dan Kelly on 20 March 2016, at UFC Fight Night 85.
 He lost the bout via TKO in the third round.

-Carlos Júnior returned to face Leonardo Augusto Guimarães on 17 September 2016, at UFC Fight Night 94.
+Carlos Jr. returned to face Leonardo Augusto Guimarães on 17 September 2016, at UFC Fight Night 94.
 He won the fight via submission in the third round.

-Carlos Júnior faced Marvin Vettori on 30 December 2016, at UFC 207.
+Carlos Jr. faced Marvin Vettori on 30 December 2016, at UFC 207.
 He won the fight by unanimous decision.

-Carlos Júnior faced Eric Spicely on 3 June 2017, at UFC 212.
+Carlos Jr. faced Eric Spicely on 3 June 2017, at UFC 212.
 He won the fight by submission due to a rear-naked choke in the second round.

-Carlos Júnior faced Jack Marshman on 28 October 2017, at UFC Fight Night 119.
+Carlos Jr. faced Jack Marshman on 28 October 2017, at UFC Fight Night 119.
 Carlos won the fight by submission due to a rear-naked choke in round one.